minprog/platforms/django/lectures/sql/index.md

 : [Django Models](https://docs.djangoproject.com/en/3.0/topics/db/models/) are a level of [abstraction](https://techterms.com/definition/abstraction) on top of SQL that allow us to work with databases using Python classes and objects rather than direct SQL queries.

-Let’s get started on using models by creating a django project for our airline, and creating an app within that project.
+Let's get started on using models by creating a django project for our airline, and creating an app within that project.

     django-admin startproject airline
     cd airline
     python manage.py startapp flights

-Now we’ll have to go through the process of adding an app as usual:
+Now we'll have to go through the process of adding an app as usual:

 1. Add `flights` to the `INSTALLED_APPS` list in `settings.py`
 2. Add a route for `flights` in `urls.py`: